krisbitney/Free_Speech_On_College_Campuses/README.md

 # Free_Speech_On_College_Campuses
-Independent unsupervised learning project.
+This is an independent unsupervised learning project.
 The goals are to...
 1. See if students can be clustered by their positions on free speech
 2. Attempt to recover a latent variable representing political correctness
 3. Assess the relationship between such clusters or latent variables and students' political affiliations